Check out the latest about IPRRG 2025, our next annual meeting in Kuala Lumpur, Malaysia!

-The 2024 annual meeting of the International Pest Risk Research Group will be held in the beautiful city of Malaga, Spain, in association with the Spanish National Research Council and University of Malaga .
-The meeting will take place at the Institute for Subtropical and Mediterranean Horticulture (IHSM-UMA-CSIC), from 17th to 20th September 2024.
-We'd love for you to join us!
-Online abstract submission is open and has been extended to 31 July 2024.
+The 2024 annual meeting of the International Pest Risk Research Group was held in the beautiful city of Malaga, Spain, in association with the Spanish National Research Council and University of Malaga.
+The meeting took place at the Institute for Subtropical and Mediterranean Horticulture (IHSM-UMA-CSIC), from 17th to 20th September 2024.
+We're in the process of converting participant presentations to PDF format.
+Visit the meeting presentations page to download.

-Visit the "IPRRG 2024" meeting page
+Visit the "IPRRG 2024 - Presentations" page

 IPRRG Webinar Series